-The program combines face-to-face learning environments and e-resources.
+The curriculum combines face-to-face learning environments and e-resources.
 You will engage in a range of learning activities including individual and small group work, case study discussions and analyses, face-to-face and online discussions, peer-to-peer presentations, and work simulated scenarios, including industry and research led projects.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.

-You will have access to online resources through the myRMIT student portal.
+You will have access to online resources through the student portal.